Good sleep is not a luxury — it's a medical necessity. Learn how to sleep better and when to seek help.

 Uncomfortable urge to move legs, especially at bedtime.
 Described as "crawling," "tingling," or "pulling" sensation.
 Worse at rest, better with movement.

-Falling asleep during the day even after adequate sleep.
-Could be due to sleep apnea, narcolepsy, or other neurological conditions.
-Needs evaluation.
+Falling asleep during the day even after adequate night sleep.
+Could be due to fragmented sleep, narcolepsy, or other neurological conditions.
+Always needs evaluation.

 | Age Group | Recommended Hours | Notes |